Bankruptcy and Discrimination

 - Denying a government grant because of the bankruptcy

-Under the same provision of the United States Code, the government may not discriminate against anyone associated with a debtor in bankruptcy.
-This protection for associates of a bankruptcy debtor can potentially extend to business partners and family members as well.
+Under the same provision of the United States Code, neither the government nor private employers may discriminate against anyone associated with a debtor in bankruptcy with respect to employment.
+This protection for associates of a bankruptcy debtor can potentially extend to business partners and family members.

 Can an Employer Fire Someone in Bankruptcy?